FAQ

 What is a DOI?

 A DOI (Digital Object Identifier) is a unique link to that is issued to every dataset shared in the SND research data catalogue.
-A DOI is a permanent and persistent link to the data that remains the same, even if the data files are moved.
+A DOI is a permanent link to the data that remains the same, even if the data files are moved.
 The purpose of a DOI is to ensure that research data are cited correctly, and to show which version of the data that has been used.
 Scientific journals often require that in order to publish material based on datasets, the datasets have to be accessible and have a DOI.
 Read more about DOI here.

 What does it mean that a data repository is certified?